dscroft/liascript_can_hacking/classroom.md

                 Motorola/Intel Format
 ```

-What this specifies is that accelerator pedal position will be transmitted as a value between 0 and 200, stored in bits 23 to 16 and that pedal position can be sent in 0.5% increments.
+What this specifies is that accelerator pedal position will be transmitted as a value between 0 and 200, stored in bits 23 to 16 for the data payload and that pedal position can be sent in 0.5% increments.

 <details>
 <summary>**Umm, actually...**</summary>

-> In reality the frame ID is 581 but for the sake of simplicity for this task we are using classic CAN and so have to keep our frame IDs <256
+> In reality the frame ID is 581 on the Prius but for the sake of simplicity for this task we are using classic CAN not CAN-FD and so have to keep our frame IDs <256
 </details>

 ## Encoding information